Skip to main content

 Beyond pharmacokinetics, which describes what the body does to the drug, pharmacodynamics describes what the drug does to the body.
 This involves how hormones interact with their specific receptors on target cells.
 The consistent exposure provided by pellets may lead to a more stable receptor occupancy and potentially a more consistent cellular response.

 Intermittent high concentrations from injections might lead to receptor desensitization or downregulation during peak periods, followed by upregulation during trough periods.
-This dynamic fluctuation in could contribute to the variability in symptom experience reported by some individuals on injection protocols.
+This dynamic fluctuation in receptor sensitivity could contribute to the variability in symptom experience reported by some individuals on injection protocols.

-Consider the impact on the aromatase enzyme, which converts testosterone into estrogen.
-With injections, the high peak of testosterone could lead to a transient increase in estrogen conversion, potentially necessitating the use of an aromatase inhibitor like Anastrozole to manage estrogen levels.
-While Anastrozole is typically used in men on TRT, its application in is less common but can be considered in cases of significant androgen-to-estrogen conversion.
+While Anastrozole is typically used in men on TRT, its application in women receiving testosterone therapy is less common but can be considered in cases of significant androgen-to-estrogen conversion.
 Pellets, by delivering a more stable testosterone level, might reduce the likelihood of such pronounced conversion spikes, potentially mitigating the need for additional medications.

 The body’s intricate hormonal feedback loops respond differently to the sustained release of pellets versus the fluctuating levels from injections.